Abdulkareemoj/Abdulkareemoj/README.md

 ## About Me :
 Hi :v:, I'm Abdulkareem,
 <br>
 :point_right: I’m passionate about Network Engineering, DevOps/Cloud Engineering, Game Development, and Operating Systems.
-While I mostly focus on web development at the moment, dabbling in both frontend and backend, I’m always eager to dive into new tools and technologies.
+I mostly focus on web development at the moment in both frontend and backend, I’m always eager to dive into new tools and technologies.

 ### 🔧 Current Stack: